CdrSonan/libESPER-V2/README.md

 ### Pitch Shifting
 One of the most interesting capabilities of libESPER-V2 is to produce natural, artifact-free pitch shifted versions of spoken audio.
-The shift does not need to be uniform, audio can be shifted from any source pitch curve it has to anz target pitch curve.
+The shift does not need to be uniform, audio can be shifted from any source pitch curve to any target pitch curve.
 Completely unvoiced sections with no determinable pitch can be handled as well.

 ### Sample Stretching